-The Bassment: Interview with Mollison Folson, by Vince Patricola (images may be blurry here)
+The Bassment: Interview with Mollison Folson, by Vince Patricola updated April,2022

-On Russell Street (near 8 Mile and I-75) stands, what I call, the little house that could.
-With a vision to expand the knowledge of electronic music artists, a lot of elbow grease and the flip of the letter e to an s, the basement of the house becomes the BASSMENT: a thumping live stream platform for DJs to bang sets on Sunday nights from 7-9pm EST to the world (underground313.com.)
+Somewhere on Russell Street stands, what I call, the little house that could.
+With a vision to expand the knowledge of electronic music artists, a lot of elbow grease and the flip of the first letter e to an s, the basement of the house becomes the BASSMENT: a thumping live stream platform for DJs to bang sets on Sunday nights from 7-9pm EST to the world (underground313.com.)

 Steps beneath a home’s surface, for many of us in all parts of the world, bring back memories of everything from learning how to play records and music lessons, to crazy, dark basement parties, to the dream drowning devastation of floods.
 It’s also a very personal experience meeting someone’s family members and pets or going through a sidebar of personal mementos before getting down to music business.

-After the show’s closure, Detroit Promo TV is still running strong, not only promoting the Bassment Detroit, but doing a local music video show on Comcast TV68 Saturdays at 3pm EST.
+After the show’s closure, Detroit Promo TV is still running strong, not only promoting the Bassment Detroit, but they also ran a local music video show on Comcast TV68 Saturdays at 3pm EST (pre-pandemic.)

 The passion behind the group is encouraging.
 “See, there’s more to this (Detroit techno/electronic music) game.
 The main way to reach people is through radio and television.
 That’s when they accept it.
 Everyone wants to keep techno underground.
 Cool but no. There’s more to techno than music and the five people that get talked about constantly.
 Techno, early in the game, did their best to keep people out…it needs to be bigger than it is…so, you either stand by and watch it or you stand up and do things that are not done.
 You stand up and say something about it and other people might do something that they should have done.”

-When asked about the future goals for the Bassment, he smiled and said that the plan is in motion to become a non-profit.
+When asked about the future goals for the Bassment, he smiled and said that the plan is to become a non-profit.
 “The whole house is going to be the non- profit with the Bassment show downstairs and teaching people how to DJ and broadcast shows upstairs.
 We want this house to be a normal part of Detroit, known as a place that gives something to the community.
-If you come to Detroit, you gotta come to the Bassment.
-Kind of like a Submerge but different.”
+If you come to Detroit, you’ll want come to the Bassment.
+It’s kind of like Submerge a techno mecca kind of place.”
 Folson said.

-He also acknowledged that 8 Mile is so well known that it’s cool that something that stands for good is there.
+He also acknowledged that 8 Mile is so well known that it’s cool to be a part of something that stands for good.
 I spoke of the Motown studio house.
 I asked Folson If he was the Berry Gordy of 8 Mile and the preposterousness of it made us explode with laughter.